 Overall, the pattern was a good one, but there were two things I didn’t like.
 First was the bag lining.
 This is a personal hangup.
 I hate slogging through the method even if the results are nice.
 Trying to line the edges up and sew them crisply was a PITA!
 The little turn where the standing collar and revers/lapels meet turned out so wrinkled because the many think layers all bunch there despite trimming and notching the seam allowance.
 This is mostly on me, though.
 Like a always say, my sewing skills are harried at best, vicious at worst, so it’s no fault of the pattern, just a technique I don’t like/am not used to.
 The second problem, though, was the pattern’s use of iron-on interfacing for the jacket front.
 Many good, experienced seamstresses and tailors swear by interfacing to give a nice smooth, full appearance.
 The period correct method of interfacing/interlining is to pad stitch in horsehair canvas.
 Since this pattern is designed with modern techniques, the instructions recommend iron-on interfacing to make the front of the jacket, its collar, and revers lay smoothly.
 I’d never used iron-on interfacing before…NEVER AGAIN.

 IT LOOKED AND FELT SO BAD YOU GUYS.
 Like, maybe I chose the wrong type or weight or whatever, but…NO!
 It felt like damp paper towel and made the front of the coat look like it was made of craft foam.
 Thank heavens I had double the amount of the flannel yardage in my stash, otherwise I would have been in a world of hurt.
 So I had to re-cut and re-sew the entire front of the coat, but this time I used some vintage linen my Nana had given me.
-It wasn’t nearly as stiff as horsehair would be, but it got the job done and is still soft, more HA, and didn’t make Jen feel like she was being suffocated in a kitchen trash bag.
+It wasn’t nearly as stiff as horsehair would be, but it got the job done and is still soft, more HA, and didn’t make Wix feel like they were being suffocated in a kitchen trash bag.

 You can see that the linen give the revers some oomph.

-When given the choice between fabric-covered and metal buttons, Jen chose my favorite brass button from Walmart to give her coat some flash.
+When given the choice between fabric-covered and metal buttons, Wix chose my favorite brass button from Walmart to give their coat some flash.
 They are the same type of button I used on my merchant gentleman’s coat.
 They are cheap and fabulous—I highly recommend them!
 Plus, they mimic the look of new gilt buttons from the era.
 Just a few weeks ago I found some original buttons at a local antique store.
 The Walmart ones are much lighter weight and way shinier, but look at how similar they are:

 Guess which ones are are the Whal-mert buttons!